North Braddock, Pennsylvania: Demographics

 There were 2,631 households, out of which 28.5% had children under the age of 18 living with them, 35.0% were married couples living together, 23.0% had a female householder with no husband present, and 36.1% were non-families.
 31.8% of all households were made up of individuals, and 15.6% had someone living alone who was 65 years of age or older.
 The average household size was 2.43 and the average family size was 3.06.

 In the borough the population was spread out, with 27.0% under the age of 18, 6.7% from 18 to 24, 26.5% from 25 to 44, 21.5% from 45 to 64, and 18.4% who were 65 years of age or older.
 The median age was 39 years.
 For every 100 females, there were 89.3 males.
 For every 100 females age 18 and over, there were 82.6 males.

 The median income for a household in the borough was $24,335, and the median income for a family was $30,473.
 Males had a median income of $30,960 versus $22,281 for females.
 The per capita income for the borough was $14,076.
 About 18.0% of families and 22.7% of the population were below the poverty line, including 40.4% of those under age 18 and 9.2% of those age 65 or over.

 Government

 North Braddock has a borough government.
 The borough has nine elected council members and a mayor who serve four-year terms.
 The borough manager conducts daily business and operates with the budget passed by council.
 Ordinances and building codes are enforced by the appointed code official.
 The borough solicitor provides legal consultation for legal issues.
 An engineering firm is contracted to provide consultation for infrastructure issues.
 The elected tax collector serves a four-year term.
 North Braddock is a member of the Turtle Creek Valley Council of Governments.

+Education

+North Braddock once operated its own school district but was later merged into the General Braddock Area School District in the 1970s.

+General Braddock Area School District was merged under court orders into the Woodland Hills School District in 1981 with 12 other nearby communities.
+The Woodland Hills Administration Building is located in the former Fairless Elementary School on Jones Avenue in North Braddock.